baijum/muthukadan.net/_posts/2021-05-30-github-actions-for-pull-requests.md

 Some of the common write operations are adding comments and labels to the pull requests.

-Another restriction with the pull request event is [manual approval][manual-approval] required for the first-time contributors' pull request.
+Yet another restriction with the pull request event is [manual approval][manual-approval] required for the first-time contributors' pull request.
 The requirement for manual approval is an ongoing [issue with some workarounds][manual-approval-workarounds].